 Udon in Japan (and Heated Cans of Hot Chocolate)

-After suffering from a bout of food poisoning caused by a dish of teriyaki chicken at a restaurant in Australia, I didn’t touch a single plate of Japanese food for over two years (which was difficult, as Australia is full of Japanese restaurants).
+Japanese cuisine is now one of my favorites, but this wasn't always the case.
+After suffering from a bout of food poisoning caused by a dish of teriyaki chicken at a restaurant in Australia, I didn't touch a single plate of Japanese food for over two years (which was difficult, as Australia is full of Japanese restaurants).

-It wasn’t until I traveled to Japan in 2011 and gave the food another go (faced with no other option) that I remembered just how much I had enjoyed it – particularly udon, thick wheat flour noodles with broth, which is perfect on a cold day.
+It wasn't until I traveled to Japan in 2011 and gave the food another go (faced with no other option) that I remembered how much I had enjoyed it – particularly udon, thick wheat flour noodles with broth, which is perfect on a cold day.

-Fresh cream in Switzerland
+Fresh Cream in Switzerland

 This means that when I've visited them, we've journeyed out to the countryside, where we've been able to buy fresh blueberries, strawberries, the freshest cream I've ever tasted and incredibly potent plum schnapps – straight from local farms and dairy producers.
 Delicious.